 Rob, Ed, cubbies, Sharon L, girasoli, Yonka, David, Marcia, Pauline, Ruth, Colleen, Marta, Steve (Nico was missing and Wendy was the photographer)

 Then we all drove to the nearby Fairmount Diner for lunch.
-I ordered a veggie sandwich, which was just ok (too heavy on the mayo and mustard for my taste), yummy kettle chips, and a strawberry shake - hey, I was hungry after very little to eat for breakfast.
+I ordered a veggie sandwich, which was just ok (too heavy on the mayo and mustard for my taste), yummy kettle chips, and a strawberry shake.

 After lunch, Colleen, Marta, Ruth, & I continued on to visit a second mission while everyone else either returned to the Island Palms or had other plans for the rest of the afternoon.